Consensys/doc.goquorum/docs/HowTo/GetStarted/Wizard/Tools.md

 ![Cakeshop](../../../images/console.png)

-[Cakeshop](https://github.com/ConsenSys/cakeshop) is Quorum's official block explorer and node monitoring tool.
+[Cakeshop](https://github.com/ConsenSys/cakeshop) is GoQuorum's official block explorer and node monitoring tool.
 You can use it to inspect blocks, deploy contracts, manage peers, and more.

 Once you have selected this tool and started the network, it can be accessed at [http://localhost:8999](http://localhost:8999)